mactul/lifeguard-bot/README.md

 - ~~add scrapping_unit.c program~~ DONE
 - ~~modify the returned embed to quote the filename~~ DONE
 - ~~change queue.c to handle priority numbers~~ DONE
-- redirect to the fastest server each time
+- ~~redirect to the fastest server each time~~ DONE
+- investigate the bug why virus_checker receive 0 bytes when we send many files in discord
 - improve the gestion of http redirections
 - add a virustotal verification to reduce false positive
     - if virustotal returns "virus"